slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 You are more than your mistakes.
 Past mistakes are meant to guide you, not define you.
 If you don’t heal what hurt you, you’ll bleed on people who didn’t cut you.
 Don’t hide your scars.
 They are proof that you showed up for life, and fought.

-> *"The wound is the place where the Light enters you."
+> *"The wound is the place where the light enters you."
 -- Rumi [1207]*

 > *"The scars you acquire by exercising courage will never make you feel inferior."